Covenant Stack

 KIP-10: Transaction Introspection (The Foundation)

-KIP-10 is the bedrock proposal – it introduced the ability for Kaspa scripts to inspect the spending transaction.
-Without these introspection opcodes, no covenants are possible.
+KIP-10 is the bedrock – it gave Kaspa scripts the ability to inspect the spending transaction.
+Without this, no covenants are possible.

 Opcodes Introduced